Case Western Reserve Spartans football: Pre-merger (1890–1969)

 Western Reserve played its first season in 1890 and Case began the following year in 1891.
 Physically bordering each other, the two schools became instant rivals.
-From 1894–1953, the rivalry game was played mostly on Thanksgiving Day, creating a Cleveland tradition.
+From 1894 to 1953, the rivalry game was played mostly on Thanksgiving Day, creating a Cleveland tradition.
 Due to high civic interest and large crowds, the games were often held at larger Cleveland city venues, such as League Park and Cleveland Municipal Stadium.
 Western Reserve led the all-time series 49–20–5.

 In 1892, Western Reserve declined Clevelander John Heisman's offer to be their head coach, and then ironically faced him and his Oberlin Yeomen during the season opener, getting destroyed 38–8.
 Western Reserve would have their revenge two years later in 1894, finally defeating Heisman while at home in Cleveland, ending the season with a 7–0 undefeated record.
 In fact, the team outscored opponents a combined 232–8, and posted five shutouts.
 Only Oberlin and Ohio State scored on Western Reserve that year.
 Interestingly, the undefeated 1893 Case team handed coach John Heisman his first career loss after he started his coaching career with a 13–0 record.

 When the Ohio Athletic Conference was formed in 1902, Case dominated the early years winning its first four titles (1902–1905), posting a combined 18–1–1 league record, led by Chester Orr and Peggy Parratt, a quarterback who would later throw the first forward pass in professional football history.
 The 1902 team scored the first touchdown against Michigan's legendary coach Fielding H. Yost, who began his coaching career posting twelve consecutive shutouts.
 In fact, the headline in the Detroit Free Press referred not to Michigan's victory but instead read, "MICHIGAN'S GOAL LINE CROSSED."
 Western Reserve emerged to win league titles in both 1907 and 1908, and again in 1915.
 Finally in OAC play, Case would win two more titles—first in 1932, ironically losing only to Western Reserve who exited the conference in 1931—and another in 1941, again suffering their only loss to rival Western Reserve.

-Western Reserve is the only Ohio team with a winning record, 6–5–1, against the Ohio State Buckeyes, playing from 1891–1934.
+Western Reserve is the only Ohio team with a winning record, 6–5–1, against the Ohio State Buckeyes, playing from 1891 to 1934.
 Ohio State University's only death of a player from game-related injuries, team captain John Sigrist, occurred against Western Reserve in 1901.
 Case Tech holds a 10–11–2 all-time record against the Ohio State Buckeyes, with Coach Joe Fogg posting a perfect 4–0 record during his tenure.